ben-d-t/slidestoolkitpro/README.md

-# EasyOrgChart
+# Slides Toolkit Pro
-Quick custom org chart in google slides from a spreadsheet
+Shortcuts to design google slides faster like consultants or bankers use